Fidaa Admin

 Defoe was also interested in the isolations of Moll, which is always being abandoned.
 In the first forty-eight years of her life, she is abandoned, or has to abandon: her mother, the gypsies, the elder brother, Robin, the draper husband, her half-brother, the Bath gentleman, the banker, her Lancashire husband, and so on.
 Moll is also not always left penniless, but she is usually left alone and friendless.

 Defoe, for all his respect for hard cash and hard facts, lived in a period when literature was expected to deal with moral issues from a largely Christian point of view, and he was not able or willing to ignore this expectation.
 Defoe is a realist, which means that his fiction aims to convey a credible impression of daily life.
 Not surprisingly, then this picture has world in which he lived.
 So he presented the life of Moll in the way it was.
 Moll lived in the time when the laws against stealing were at their hardest stage.
 The law had never been soft on the thieves.
 It has been estimated that during most of the 18 century, there were some hundred crimes for which hanging was the appropriate punishment as well as a number of crimes for which the punishment was to be burnt at the stake.
 The principal reason for this brutal legislation, was that society didn’t know what else to do with its criminals.
 In the 19 century, society preferred simply to get rid of the troublesome elements, and death is obviously the quickest way to achieve this.
 It was a heartless and cruel world by our standard at least for such as Moll who could not afford to be sentimental.
+This crueler world is, of course, the natural basic ground to the novel.
+Another aspect of Moll world that is worth noticing concerns the value of money.
+These two aspects lead Moll to become the victim of the cost of living at that time.
+The presence of the great gap between the basic cost of daily survival – which seems extremely cheap – and the cost of anything luxurious or gentlemanly – which seems extremely expensive – led Moll to be victimized.

 In Moll’s time, the gap between rich and poor was immense; and with no pensions, trade union or serious security, it was an insecure world in which lack of money was not only immediately obvious, but devastating fortune, which could only be acquired by inheriting or marriage.
 To be without the expensive out ward signs of gentility was to be excluded from civilized society and, indeed could mean been left to starve.
 The astonishing thing is how Moll, although an orphan, a servant, a prostitute and a thief, is consistent in her desire to be “ a gentle woman ”.
 She has to make do with some middle-class husbands and lovers, but she is happiest either at the bottom end of society, where her sum of money can keep her going for a long time, or at the top, riding about in a coach with a fine gentleman beside her.